-In preparation for the chiropractic consultation, the patient will be asked to fill out forms that provide background information about his or her symptoms and condition.
-Types of questions typically include:
+In preparation for the chiropractic consultation, the patient will be asked to fill out forms that provide background information about their symptoms and condition.
+Typical questions include:

 - When and how did the pain start?

 - Where is the pain felt?

 - Did the pain start as a result of an injury?

-- What activities/circumstances makes it better or worse?
+- What activities/circumstances make it better or worse?

-Patients are usually asked to provide information on family medical history, any pre-existing medical conditions or prior injuries, and previous and current health providers and treatments.
+Patients are usually asked to provide information on family medical history, any pre-existing medical conditions or prior injuries, and previous and current treatments provided by other health professionals.